-One of the essential principles of financial management whether you are a huge multinational corporation, a government organization, or an individual, is always being sure to match your assets to your liabilities.
+One of the essential principles of financial management whether you are a huge multinational corporation, a government organization, or an individual, is always being sure to match your assets to your liabilities using a budget.

-One of the main reasons that individuals experience such trouble with their finances is that they fail to match their assets to their liabilities.
+One of the main reasons that people experience such trouble with their finances is that they fail to match their assets to their liabilities.
+This can be fixed with a simple budget.
 All too often individuals take on too much risk by matching an intrinsically long term asset to meet a short or medium term liability; or, on the other hand, they expect short term assets to take care of short, medium, and long term liabilities.

 The Short Term Account